pwshAgyjkcrg761/SubVoid-plus/README.md

     * **Ads:** Detects common URL structures (`.com`, `.net`, etc.).
     * **Recruiters:** Identifies fansub crew recruitment phrases (e.g., "we need translators").
     * **Spam:** Strips Ethereum/Bitcoin wallet addresses and email contact info.
+4. **Recursive Folder Mirroring:** When the recursive option is enabled, the utility scans all nested subdirectories.
+To maintain organization, it recreates the original directory hierarchy within the output folder.
-4. **Non-Destructive Output:** Operates with a safety-first philosophy.
+5. **Non-Destructive Output:** Operates with a safety-first philosophy.
 Original files are never modified; processed subtitles are saved to a dedicated `_updated-SubVoid+` directory to ensure data integrity.

 ---